johnlockejrr/page-to-yolo-training/README.md

 # Text Line Segmentation with YOLO11

-This repository contains scripts for converting PAGE-XML annotations to YOLO format and training a YOLO11 model for text line segmentation.
+This repository contains scripts for training and using YOLO11 models for text line segmentation in historical documents.

-## Scripts
+## Scripts Overview

 ### 1. `convert_page_to_yolo.py`
 Converts PAGE-XML annotations to YOLO format for segmentation training.